DR. MAXIMILIAN GREGOR HEPACH

 Geographer, i.e. phenomenologist of space.

 Maximilian is post-doctoral researcher and project coordinator of Weather Reports: Wind as Media, Model, Experience.
-He recently completed his PhD in Geography at the University of Cambridge titled “Is climate real?
-A phenomenological approach to climate and its changes”.
-His current research focuses on the phenomenology of (elemental) media.
+He completed his PhD in Geography at the University of Cambridge titled “Is climate real?
+A phenomenological approach to climate and its changes” in 2023.
 Email.
-Mastodon.
 GitHub.
+Callsign: M7YZE

 Areas of specialisation